Chiragdhand06/Induction_Report2k25/README.md

 ## 📅 Date & Time
 *Saturday* – 9:00 AM onwards

+## 🌅 A Spiritual Start
+- Began the day with the *recitation of the Mool Mantar*, setting a peaceful and focused tone.
+- Created an atmosphere of *calmness and mindfulness* before diving into the sessions ahead.

+---

 ## 📝 Activities & Sessions

 ### ⿡ Lecture 1: Learning Science & Math Experimentally